User Manual — Geo-Explo

 4.5 Merging segments

-The "Merge" button at the bottom of the list groups all segments into one (concatenation in list order).
+The "Merge selected segments" button at the bottom of the list groups selected segments into one (concatenation in list order).

 Merge files